nickgeiger/DiscyServer/README.txt

-# HINTS
+# HINTS for development

-# copy some dev archives to test the archiver
+# copy some dev archives to the server to test the archiver
 rsync -rv /Users/nick/Dropbox/NickGeiger_SoleProprietor/Discy/PublishedCourseMapsArchive/archives/archive-1748394061 nick@nickgeiger.com:/home/nick/discy-published-map-archives-wnv8FGB2ewc/

-# blast the local _processed_ in case there are testing dupes
+# trash the local _processed_ in case there are testing dupes
 trash /Users/nick/workspace/TestPublishedMapsArchive/archives_processed/*

 # test the archiver in dev